iamvickyav/interview-preparation/Git/git-starter.md

 # Git Starter

-### What is Git ?
+## What is Git ?

 Git is an open source distributed version control system

+---

-### Initiate git for a project
+## Initiate git for a project

-There are two ways to initialise git for a project.
+There are two ways to initialise git for a project

 - By running git init command in project base directory